mvolkmann/blog/src/ocaml.md

 | `*.`     | float multiplication |
 | `/.`     | float division       |
 | `**`     | float exponentiation |

-When using the Jane Street Base module, the `**` operator performs integer exponentiation and the `**.` operator performs float exponentiation.

 The `-` and `-.` operators can also be used for unary negation, but in some cases the meaning is ambiguous.